PennyLane: Automatic differentiation of hybrid quantum-classical computations: Introduction

-PennyLane is an open-source Python~3 framework that facilitates the optimization of quantum and hybrid quantum-classical algorithms. \josh{It extends several seminal machine learning libraries --- including \emph{autograd}~\cite{maclaurin2015autograd}, \emph{TensorFlow}~\cite{abadi2016tensorflow}, and \emph{PyTorch} \cite{paszke2017automatic} --- to handle modules of quantum information processing.} This can be used to optimize variational quantum circuits in applications such as \emph{quantum approximate optimization}~\cite{farhi2014quantum} or \emph{variational quantum eigensolvers}~\cite{peruzzo2014variational}.
-The framework can also handle more complex machine learing tasks such as training a hybrid quantum-classical machine learning model in a supervised fashion, or training a generative adverserial network, both when discriminator and generator are quantum models \cite{dallaire2018quantum} and when one is quantum and the other is classical \cite{lloyd2018quantum}.
+PennyLane is an open-source Python~3 framework that facilitates the optimization of quantum and hybrid quantum-classical algorithms through differentiable quantum programming.
+It extends several seminal machine learning libraries --- including \emph{Autograd}~\cite{maclaurin2015autograd}, \emph{TensorFlow}~\cite{abadi2016tensorflow}, \emph{PyTorch} \cite{paszke2017automatic}, and \emph{JAX} \cite{jax2018github} --- to handle modules of quantum information processing.
+This can be used to optimize variational quantum circuits in applications such as \emph{quantum approximate optimization}~\cite{farhi2014quantum} or \emph{variational quantum eigensolvers}~\cite{peruzzo2014variational}.
+The framework can also handle more complex machine learning tasks such as training a hybrid quantum-classical machine learning model in a supervised fashion, or training a generative adverserial network, both when discriminator and generator are quantum models \cite{dallaire2018quantum} and when one is quantum and the other is classical \cite{lloyd2018quantum}.
+Finally, PennyLane introduces the concept of differentiable quantum transforms --- the ability to map between circuits and their intermediate classical processing steps in a differentiable manner, as used in many quantum subroutines \cite{di2022quantum}.
+This enables a fully differentiable quantum programming paradigm, where the model (the sequence of quantum transforms) can be optimized alongside the quantum circuits.